-Suki Lune is a tattoo artist based in London who is inspired by skateboarding
+Suki Lune is a tattoo artist based in London

 Tattooing involves a great deal of sourcing inspiration because you’re churning out work with a much faster turn over than that of an illustrator or painter.
 You’re constantly looking for ways to turn the world around you into something you can utilise for your work and turn into something else- in the same way as a skater looks at a stair set or a curb or a rail that has been built with one “purpose” but can be used and manipulated to become something completely new and exciting.